 Applications are now accepted online at the ISU Admissions Office.
-There is no formal deadline for application; however, applications received by Feb.
-15 are prioritized for scholarship consideration.
+There is no formal deadline for application; however, applications received early are prioritized for scholarship consideration.

 Program, application, and admission details are below.
 For more information on the MSAE, please contact email@example.com.